^

 • gynecology-obstetrics: combination therapy for salpingitis, adnexitis or metritis;

-• toothache, headache, post-traumatic or postoperative pain.
+• dental, headache, post-traumatic or post-operative pain.

 Release form